-D. Comments or Complaints Regarding the Consolidated Grant Program
+Comments or Complaints Regarding the Consolidated Grant Program

-Comments or complaints from individuals or organizations concerning the Consolidated Grant Program are responded to immediately or as soon as practicable by DECD staff.
+Comments or complaints from individuals or organizations concerning the Consolidated Grant Program are responded to immediately or as soon as practicable by EDNR staff.
 Inquiries can be made by calling (717) 291-4743 (Voice) or (717) 291-4761 (TDY).
 Written inquiries should be addressed as follows:

-Federal Consolidated Grant Program

-Department of Economic and Community Development
+City of Lancaster Federal Consolidated Grant Program Department of Economic Development and Neighborhood Revitalization

-Municipal Building

-120 North Duke Street, Box 1599

-Lancaster, Pennsylvania 17608-1599
+120 North Duke Street, PO Box 1599 Lancaster, Pennsylvania 17608-1599

-The City of Lancaster will consider any written comments or views from citizens, or made orally at the public hearings, in preparing the Consolidated Plan, amendments to the Plan or performance reports.
-A summary of these comments or views, and a summary of any comments or views not accepted and the reasons therefore, will be attached to the final Consolidated Plan, amendment to the Plan or performance report.
+The City of Lancaster will consider any written comments or views from citizens, or made orally at the public hearings, in preparing the Consolidated Plan, Action Plan, or amendments to the Plan or CAPER.
+A summary of these comments or views, and a summary of any comments or views not accepted and the reasons therefore, will be attached to the final Consolidated Plan, Action Plan, amendment to the Plan or CAPER.
 Complaints are answered in writing within 15 days of receipt by the City.
 Written complaints should be addressed as follows:

-Director

-Department of Economic and Community Development
+City of Lancaster Director, Department of Economic Development and Neighborhood Revitalization

-Municipal Building

-120 North Duke Street, Box 1599

-Lancaster, Pennsylvania 17608-1599
+120 North Duke Street, PO Box 1599 Lancaster, Pennsylvania 17608-1599

-E. Amendments to the Provision of Information About Consolidated Program Public Hearing for Non-English Speaking Residents
+F. Amendments to the Provision of Information About Consolidated Program Public Hearing for Non-English Speaking Residents

-The City will make available translation services for Spanish-speaking residents at the public meeting where views on neighborhood and City-wide needs are expressed, as well as the subsequent public meeting where the Mayor presents the proposed "Consolidated Plan" for discussion.
-In addition, advertisements which announce "Consolidated Plan" public meetings in English also have Spanish translations.
-Furthermore, the City can provide translation services for Spanish-speaking residents who come into the Municipal Building to obtain Consolidated Program information.
+The City will make available translation services for Spanish-speaking residents at the public meeting where views on neighborhood and City-wide needs are expressed.
+The City can provide translation services for Spanish-speaking residents who come into the Municipal Building to obtain program information.

-F. Furnishing Technical Assistance to Groups Regarding the Development of Consolidated Program Proposals Representative of Low- and Moderate-Income Persons completion and submission of Consolidated Plan Funding Application Forms to the City.
-Technical assistance is offered via a cover letter (including the name and phone number of a contact person) which is attached to every Consolidated Project Funding Application Form.
+G. Furnishing Technical Assistance to Groups Regarding the Development of Program Proposals Representative of Low- and Very Low-Income Persons

+The City's Department of Economic Development and Neighborhood Revitalization staff provides technical assistance to individuals or organizations regarding matters related to the completion and submission of Program Funding Application Forms to the City, when such forms are utilized.
+Technical assistance is offered via a cover letter (including the name and phone number of a contact person) which is attached to every Program Project Funding Application Form.
 In addition, the City serves as a conduit for City-based organizations seeking other Federal or State grants to undertake projects addressing the Economic and Community Development needs of Lancaster City.
-These funds complement the funds received by the City through the Consolidated Grant Program.
+These funds complement the funds received by the City through the Community Development Block Grant Program.